 With almost 300 congregations across Europe, as well as in Turkey, Morocco and Russia, the churches under its orbit have equally varied locations, ranging from capital cities through small towns and into holiday areas such as here in Tenerife.

-The congregations include young people, retired people, diplomats, business men and women and, in some instances, refugees.
+The congregations include young people, retired people, diplomats, business men and women and, in many instances, refugees.

-The Diocese looks after church as far apart as Mongolia in the east and Portugal in the west and from Iceland in the north down to Morocco in the south.
+The Diocese looks after churches as far apart as Mongolia in the east and Portugal in the west and from Iceland in the north down to Morocco in the south.

-Diocesan head office is in Gibraltar, home to one of three cathedrals in the diocese.
-The other two are in Valletta, Malta and in Brussels, Belgium
+Diocesan head office is in Gibraltar, home to the cathedral of the diocese.
+There are two “pro-cathedrals”, St Paul’s Valletta, in Malta and Holy Trinity, Brussels, in Belgium.

 English churches have been established in continental Europe since before the Reformation and grew in number to such an extent that in 1633 congregations of the Church of England in all foreign countries were placed under the jurisdiction of the Bishop of London, London then being the chief port of England.

 Anglican dioceses and then provinces were later formed in all parts of the world outside the United Kingdom.